Causal-JEPA: Learning World Models through Object-Level Latent Masking: Theoretical Perspective: Causal Inductive Bias of Latent Masking

 As masked $z_t^i$ is not directly observable, the optimal predictor must rely on other variables to reduce uncertainty.
 By Definition~\ref{def:influence_neighborhood}, $\mathcal{N}_t(i)$ is the minimal sufficient subset that preserves the conditional distribution of $z_t^i$.
 Any predictor that ignores variables in $\mathcal{N}_t(i)$ therefore incurs strictly higher expected loss.
 A complete proof is provided in Appendix~\ref{app:thm_proof}.

-\begin{corollary}[Discovery of Intervention-Stable Influence Neighborhoods] Optimizing $\mathcal{L}_{\mathrm{mask}}$ under repeated exposure to diverse object-level masking encourages state-dependent attention patterns that align with the influence neighborhood $\mathcal{N}_t(i)$.
+\begin{corollary}[Learning Intervention-Stable Influence Neighborhoods] Optimizing $\mathcal{L}_{\mathrm{mask}}$ under repeated exposure to diverse object-level masking encourages state-dependent attention patterns that align with the influence neighborhood $\mathcal{N}_t(i)$.
 This can be interpreted as a soft, local relational structure capturing predictive influence. \end{corollary}

-Corollary~\ref{cor:stable_neighborhood} is closely related to prior work on invariant causal prediction~\cite{27} and invariant risk minimization~\cite{28}, which study predictive dependencies that remain stable across interventions or environments.
-In this sense, object-level masking in C-JEPA can be viewed as inducing a collection of latent interventions, under which intervention-stable influence neighborhoods emerge.
+Corollary~\ref{cor:stable_neighborhood} is closely related to prior work on invariant causal prediction~\cite{27} and invariant risk minimization~\cite{28}, which study predictive dependencies that remain stable across masking or environments.
+In this sense, object-level masking in C-JEPA can be viewed as inducing a collection of latent interventions on observability of the predictor, under which intervention-stable influence neighborhoods emerge.
 Further discussion is provided in Appendix~\ref{app:cor_proof}.

-\begin{remark} Influence neighborhoods provide a practical alternative to full causal discovery in complex dynamical systems.
+\begin{remark}[Influence Neighborhoods as Predictive Sets] Influence neighborhoods provide a practical alternative to full causal discovery in complex dynamical systems.
 In realistic settings with latent confounders and high-dimensional state spaces, identifying true causal parents may be infeasible or ill-defined~\cite{24, 48}.
+Importantly, we interpret influence neighborhoods as predictively sufficient sets under masking, rather than as estimates of true causal parents or causal mechanisms, since they may include variables that are informative under latent confounding or partial observability. \end{remark}

-In contrast, intervention-stable influence neighborhoods capture the variables that are necessary for prediction under controlled perturbations, making them useful for reasoning, planning, and model-based control.
-C-JEPA identifies such neighborhoods through its learning objective, without requiring an explicit causal graph. \end{remark}
+In this sense, intervention-stable influence neighborhoods capture variables that are useful for prediction under controlled perturbations, making them relevant for reasoning, planning, and model-based control.
+C-JEPA encourages predictors to rely on such neighborhoods through its learning objective, without requiring an explicit causal graph.

 \begin{remark}[Transfer of Bidirectional Training to Forward Prediction] Due to bidirectional masked prediction during training, the influence neighborhood $\mathcal{N}_t(i)$ abstracts away temporal direction.
 Although the true system dynamics evolve via a forward transition $s_{t+1} = \Psi(s_t)$, $\mathcal{N}_t(i)$ can be interpreted as a direction-agnostic interaction structure that abstracts away edge direction and captures variables jointly informative about an object’s state, independent of whether this information arises from past or future observations.